Skip to main content

 EHR systems handle compliance documentation poorly

 RevolutionEHR, Crystal PM, Compulink — your EHR manages clinical records, not HIPAA compliance.
-Policy management, risk assessments, BAA tracking, and workforce training need a dedicated system.
-Your EHR vendor won't tell you that.
+Policy management, risk assessments, BAA tracking, and workforce training need a dedicated compliance layer working alongside your EHR.

 What HIPAA requires